-In schools receiving Title I funds, the District is required by The Every Student Succeeds Act (ESSA) to notify parents at the beginning of each school year that they may request information regarding the professional qualifications of their child's teacher.
+In schools receiving Title I funds, the District is required by the Every Student Succeeds Act (ESSA) to notify parents at the beginning of each school year that they may request information regarding the professional qualifications of their child's teacher.
 ESSA also requires that parents be notified if their child has been assigned or taught for four or more consecutive weeks by a teacher who does not meet applicable state certification or licensure requirements.

 Texas law requires that parents be notified if their child is assigned for more than 30 consecutive instructional days to a teacher who does not hold an appropriate teaching certificate.
-Inappropriately certified or uncertified teachers include individuals on emergency permit (including individuals waiting to take a certification exam) and individuals who do not hold any certificate or permit.
+This notice is not required if parental notice under ESSA is sent.
+Inappropriately certified or uncertified teachers include individuals on an emergency permit (including individuals waiting to take a certification exam) and individuals who do not hold any certificate or permit.
 Information relating to teacher certification will be made available to the public upon request.
-Employees who have questions about their certification status can call the Human Resources Coordinator, Department of Human Resources, at 830-778-4071.
+Employees who have questions about their certification status can call the Human Resources Information Systems Coordinator, at 830-778-4055.